Academic degree: South Africa

 In South Africa, grades (also known as "marks") are presented as a percentage, with anything below 50% considered a failure.
 Students who receive a failing grade may have the opportunity to rewrite the exam, depending on the criteria established by their institution.

-Degrees in almost any field of study can be pursued at one of the many institutions in the country, with certain institutions being particularly renowned for specific fields.
+Degrees in almost any field of study can be pursued at one of the institutions in the country, with certain institutions being known for excelling in specific fields.
 Major fields of study across the country include Arts, Commerce, Engineering, Law, Medicine, Science, and Theology.

-The South African Qualifications Agency (SAQA) has developed a credit-based system for degrees, with different levels of NQF ratings corresponding to each degree level.
+The South African Qualifications Authority (SAQA) has developed a credit-based system for degrees, with different levels of National Qualifications Framework (NQF) ratings corresponding to each degree level.
 For example, an undergraduate degree in Science is rated at NQF level 6, while an additional year of study in that discipline would result in an NQF level 8 (honours degree) rating.

 Kenya

-In Kenya, the first undergraduate degree is pursued after students have completed four years of secondary school education and attained at least a C+ (55-59%) on the Kenya Certificate of Secondary Education (KCSE).
+In Kenya, the first undergraduate degree is pursued after students have completed four years of secondary school education and attained at least a C+ (55–59%) on the Kenya Certificate of Secondary Education (KCSE).
 Students pursuing a degree in engineering, such as B.Sc.
 Mechanical Engineering or B.Sc.
 Electrical and Electronics Engineering, are required to join programs that are accredited by the Engineers Board of Kenya and the Commission for University Education.
 The B.Sc. degree in engineering typically takes five years to complete.
 A degree in medicine or surgery may take six to seven years, while a degree in education or management takes around four years.

-For students pursuing a master's degree, they must have completed an undergraduate degree and attained at least a second-class honours upper division (60-69%) or lower division plus at least two years of relevant experience.
+For students pursuing a master's degree, they must have completed an undergraduate degree and attained at least a second-class honours upper division (60–69%) or lower division plus at least two years of relevant experience.
 Most master's degree programs take two years to complete.
 In an engineering master's degree program, students are typically required to publish at least one scientific paper in a peer-reviewed journal.

 To pursue a doctor of philosophy degree, students must have completed a relevant master's degree.
 They are required to carry out a supervised scientific study for a minimum of three years and publish at least two scientific first-author papers in peer-reviewed journals relevant to their area of study.

+Currently, Kenya is implementing a Competency Based Curriculum (CBC) that follows a 2–6–3–3 education system to replace the existing 8–4–4 system which allows confirmation of undergraduate degrees upon successful completion.
+The CBC system was introduced in 2017.